 This slump allowed the United States to dominate movie-making during the 1920s.
 American film studios, the vast majority based in Hollywood, California, churned out around 800 movies a year during this period.

-American films of this era were usually more concerned with volume and profit than with art or style.
-Hollywood churned out around 800 movies a year through the 1920s, mostly lightweight features like slapstick comedies, romantic dramas or swashbuckling adventure movies.
-They were enormously popular with movie-going audiences, but they did little to test the boundaries of the medium.
+American films of this era were usually more concerned with volume and profit than art or style.
+Most were lightweight features like slapstick comedies, romantic dramas or swashbuckling adventure movies.
+They were enormously popular with audiences but did little to challenge the artistic boundaries of the medium.